gnosis/dex-research/dFusion/dFusion.rst

 This function will update the rolling hash of pending orders, chaining all orders with a valid signature.
 This function is callable by any party.
-However, it is possible that “decentralized operators” accept orders from users, bundle them and then submit them all together in one function call.
+It is possible that “decentralized operators” accept orders from users, bundle them and then submit them all together in one function call.
+This allows for big gas savings, when batching multiple orders together.

 Notice, that the orders are only sent over as transaction payload, but will not be “stored” in the EVM (to save gas).
 All relevant information is emitted as events.